-The beauty of virtual personal training is that while you will still likely schedule time with your trainer to do check-ins, consults, etc., the availability tends to be much more flexible.
+The beauty of virtual personal training with me at CK Health & Fitness is that while you will still likely schedule time with your trainer to do check-ins, consults, etc., the availability tends to be much more flexible.
 You’re not reliant on you both making it to the gym at the same time.
-You can hop on Zoom from wherever you are…you might be in-between errands and chatting from your car and that’s ok!
+You can hop on Zoom from wherever you are… you might be in-between errands and chatting from your car and that’s ok!

 Just like and related to the scheduling predicaments mentioned earlier, coordinating workouts can be tough.
 With online training, you can literally workout at any time.
 If you’re doing a live class/session, that’s a different story, but most online training is ready and available for you to do at your convenience.
 If you’re an early bird and want to get it knocked out at 4 am – go for it!
 I will still be sleeping but I applaud you, my friend.
 Work a late shift and want to go at midnight…no problemo!